Kristina Davis: 2009–2011

-Kristina is dating her classmate, Kiefer Bauer, but he's both emotionally and physically abusive towards her.
+Kristina is dating her classmate, Kiefer Bauer, but he is emotionally and physically abusive towards her.
 The abuse eventually lands Kristina in the hospital.
 Kristina initially lies, and claims that Ethan Lovett attacked her, afraid that Sonny will kill Kiefer.
 Her lie is exposed when Kiefer beats her again.
 Kiefer dies when Alexis runs him over while taking Kristina to the hospital.
 Kristina blames herself for Kiefer's death.
 Alexis is not charged, and Kiefer's father, Warren, is furious.
 He tries to get Kristina to accuse Ethan again so Alexis will be charged.
 Kristina refuses, and Warren becomes deranged, opening fire within General Hospital, and tries to kill Kristina.
 He is gunned down before he can, and Kristina tries to heal with the help of her family.
 Kristina has a crush on Ethan, but he never reciprocates.
 When Claudia is killed and Sonny is accused, Kristina pushes her father away, until Michael confesses to the murder.
 Kristina is heartbroken when Michael goes to prison.
 Upset with Sonny, Kristina pretends to date mobster Johnny Zacchara to anger Sonny.
 Unfortunately, Kristina is nearly killed when Sonny plants a bomb in Johnny's car, and two agree to end their charade.

 Kristina is aboard the General Hospital ski trip bus when it crashes.
-She survives, but her friend, Ali, dies, and she's devastated.
+She survives, but her friend, Ali, dies, leaving her devastated.
 She's consoled by Sonny, and the two start to mend their relationship.
 When Kristina becomes a nanny for Emma Drake, Lisa Niles tries to get her hooked on drugs, claiming they're herbal supplements.
 Fortunately, Ethan discovers this, and helps Kristina get clean.
 Kristina applies to Yale, her mother's alma mater, but she is wait-listed.
 Disappointed, she tries to get a job at Crimson Magazine under Kate Howard.
 However, she later gets accepted into Yale, and leaves town to attend college.